Healthcare of Ontario Pension Plan Trust Fund Purchases New Shares in Retail Properties of America, Inc. (NYSE:RPAI)

 Healthcare of Ontario Pension Plan Trust Fund purchased a new stake in Retail Properties of America, Inc. (NYSE:RPAI) during the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund purchased 309,700 shares of the real estate investment trust’s stock, valued at approximately $3,546,000.
 Healthcare of Ontario Pension Plan Trust Fund owned approximately 0.14% of Retail Properties of America as of its most recent SEC filing.

 A number of other large investors also recently added to or reduced their stakes in the stock.
 JPMorgan Chase & Co. boosted its holdings in Retail Properties of America by 25.7% in the second quarter.
 JPMorgan Chase & Co. now owns 4,399,427 shares of the real estate investment trust’s stock valued at $50,374,000 after acquiring an additional 900,776 shares in the last quarter.
 Geode Capital Management LLC boosted its holdings in shares of Retail Properties of America by 7.6% during the 1st quarter.
 Geode Capital Management LLC now owns 4,078,912 shares of the real estate investment trust’s stock valued at $42,747,000 after buying an additional 289,498 shares in the last quarter.
-Russell Investments Group Ltd. increased its position in shares of Retail Properties of America by 1.1% during the 2nd quarter.
-Russell Investments Group Ltd. now owns 3,322,181 shares of the real estate investment trust’s stock valued at $38,037,000 after purchasing an additional 35,399 shares during the last quarter.
-Morgan Stanley increased its position in shares of Retail Properties of America by 342.0% during the 1st quarter.
-Morgan Stanley now owns 3,111,283 shares of the real estate investment trust’s stock valued at $32,605,000 after purchasing an additional 2,407,328 shares during the last quarter.
-Finally, Principal Financial Group Inc. increased its position in shares of Retail Properties of America by 0.9% during the 2nd quarter.
-Principal Financial Group Inc. now owns 1,510,099 shares of the real estate investment trust’s stock valued at $17,291,000 after purchasing an additional 13,352 shares during the last quarter.
+Russell Investments Group Ltd. boosted its holdings in shares of Retail Properties of America by 1.1% during the 2nd quarter.
+Russell Investments Group Ltd. now owns 3,322,181 shares of the real estate investment trust’s stock valued at $38,037,000 after buying an additional 35,399 shares in the last quarter.
+Morgan Stanley boosted its holdings in shares of Retail Properties of America by 342.0% during the 1st quarter.
+Morgan Stanley now owns 3,111,283 shares of the real estate investment trust’s stock valued at $32,605,000 after buying an additional 2,407,328 shares in the last quarter.
+Finally, Principal Financial Group Inc. boosted its holdings in shares of Retail Properties of America by 0.9% during the 2nd quarter.
+Principal Financial Group Inc. now owns 1,510,099 shares of the real estate investment trust’s stock valued at $17,291,000 after buying an additional 13,352 shares in the last quarter.
 Institutional investors and hedge funds own 88.67% of the company’s stock.

-The firm also recently declared a quarterly dividend, which was paid on Friday, October 8th.
-Shareholders of record on Friday, October 1st were paid a $0.075 dividend.
-The ex-dividend date of this dividend was Thursday, September 30th.
-This represents a $0.30 annualized dividend and a yield of 2.21%.
-Retail Properties of America’s payout ratio is 35.71%.
+The business also recently declared a quarterly dividend, which was paid on Friday, October 8th.
+Stockholders of record on Friday, October 1st were given a $0.075 dividend.
+This represents a $0.30 annualized dividend and a dividend yield of 2.21%.
+The ex-dividend date was Thursday, September 30th.
+Retail Properties of America’s dividend payout ratio is presently 35.71%.

 Retail Properties of America, Inc operates as a real estate investment trust.
 The firm’s retail operating portfolio includes: power centers; neighborhood and community centers; and lifestyle centers and multi-tenant retail-focused mixed-use properties, as well as single-user retail properties.
 The company was founded on March 5, 2003 and is headquartered in Oak Brook, IL.